mharju/lab/README.md

 ## Screenshot

 Sample using the open live data from Foli to show locations of busses in the map.
-You can load the sample using  `(lab.core/load-session "foli")` to experiment with it yourself.
+You can load the sample by evaluating `(lab.core/load-session! "foli")`, and then evaluating the editor content with `Cmd-Shift-L` to experiment with it yourself.

 ![Screenshot](screenshot.png)